 Homestead Exemption

-Florida residents get a $50,000 homestead exemption on their primary residence, reducing property tax significantly.
-Additional exemptions available for seniors 65+ with limited income.
+Florida residents get a $50,000 homestead exemption on their primary residence, reducing your taxable property value significantly.
+You must apply by March 1 of the year following your home purchase through the Collier County Property Appraiser's office.
+Additional exemptions are available for seniors 65+ with household income under $36,614 (2026 threshold, adjusted annually).

 Things to Do in Retirement